Faculty and Staff

-Leah Galligan has been involved with the OSMS since 2000 when her daughter started as a three-year old.
+Leah Caldwell has been involved with the OSMS since 2000 when her daughter started as a three-year old.
 Through her involvement as a parent Leah became more interested in the philosophy and began her training at the New England Montessori Teacher Education Center in 2005.
 Leah received her AMS Early Childhood Credential in June 2006 and assumed the Lead Teacher position of her own class the following September.
 Leah has a BA in French Literature from Boston University.
-Leah's son is currently enrolled at our school.
+Both of Leah's children graduated from our school.

 Courtney LeClaire-Conway, Upper Elementary Lead Teacher

 Courtney joined our faculty in February 2008 as an assistant in the Lower Elementary classroom and was immediately intrigued by the Montessori method and materials.
 Courtney has a BA in Liberal Arts from Sarah Lawrence College with concentrations in Italian and Design.
 Courtney completed her Montessori Elementary II Teacher Education Program at Seacoast Center for Montessori Education in July 2010.